FThompson/ElTagCalculatorTutorial/README.md

 ## Install the Library

 ElTag is available through the jsDelivr CDN or as a [direct download](https://github.com/TSedlar/eltag/blob/master/eltag.js).
-Use the @latest tag to always request the newest code release.
+Use the @latest tag to request the newest release.

 ```html
 <script src='https://cdn.jsdelivr.net/gh/TSedlar/eltag@latest/eltag.min.js'>